 In addition you'll often find a strong fanbase of particular alternate media characters, many of which urging for them to appear in the games canon.
 Princess Sally Acorn has perhaps one of the most notable fanbases even compared to some games characters (even if it extends to Base Breaker status) with Cosmo and Bunnie Rabbot also worth special mentioning.

-Not to mention confusing the Archie, Fleetway, or cartoon continuities with the canon of the games.
+Not to mention confusing the Archie and Fleetway comics or the six cartoon continuities with the canon of the games.

 Friendly Fandoms: As noted above, the Sonic fandom has ironically become one with the Mario fandom.
 They're also quite friendly with the Mega Man fandom and people who like one series tends to like the other.